Ashmita-03/Notes/README.md

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)
 # Momento Notes
 ### Overview
 This website is a tool for writing down your to do list and your amazing thoughts that come up at random times.
-This uses your local storage to store the notes you took in the past and save it for later referincing.
-With easy clicks you can craete edit and delete notes.
+This uses your local storage to store the notes you took in the past and save it for later referencing.
+With easy clicks you can create edit and delete notes.
 I made this for my phone and computer to personalize my notes app.
 ### Features
 - Create, and delete note option
 - Edit notes whenever you want, and cancel your edits with the cancel button.